material-components/material-web/packages/slider/README.md

 work still to be done:

-* enabling theme custom properties
+*   finalizing theme custom properties
 *   component testing (and any subsequent changes that result from testing)

 ## Example usage